 which is impossible.

 Our main theoretical result, which we state next, also establishes the sufficiency of GAPP for rationalization.
 Moreover, the result states that whenever $\mathcal{D}$ can be rationalized, it can be rationalized by an augmented utility function $U$ with a list of properties that make it convenient for analysis.
-In particular, we can guarantee that there is always a solution to $\max_{x\in\Re_+^L} U(x,-p\cdot x)$ for any $p\in\Re_{++}^L$.
-This property guarantees that $U$ will generate preferences over all the price vectors in $\Re_{++}^L$.
-Clearly, it is also necessary for making out-of-sample predictions and, indeed, it is important for the internal consistency of the model.\footnote{Suppose the data set is rationalized but only by an augmented utility function for which the existence of an optimum is not generally guaranteed, then it undermines the hypothesis tested since it is not clear why the sample collected should then have the property that an optimum exists.}